 For me, waffles are a winner for breakfast or dessert (or any other time of the day).
 I have quite a sweet tooth so waffles (K-mart make super cheap waffle machines) satisfy me immensely.
 Using the Protein Bread Co’s Protein Pancake mix, I’ll load the mixture into the waffle maker.
 One serving usually makes me 1 and 1 ½ waffles.
 I then top with passionfruit, strawberries and coconut chips.

-PBCo.
-Low Carb Protein Pancake Mix BULK Pack has more than 50 pancakes in one pack – great value for money, working out to about $1 ...
+Low Carb Protein Pancake Mix BULK Pack has more than 60 pancakes in one great value pack.
+Keto friendly and gluten free....

 4. Stuffed Grilled Peppers